 The Rod of Aesculapius is situated within the Greek letter Delta which is symbolic of the dental profession, and is surrounded by the Greek letter Omicron which stands for “odont” or tooth.
 Contained within the omicron is the Society’s corporate name, Nassau County Dental Society, which is also represented by the initials NCDS, situated beneath the delta.
 Finally, contained within the delta are the indicia 1948 (the year of the Society’s incorporation) and NY (the state in which the society is incorporated).

-For it's 70th Anniversary, the Nassau County Dental Society updated it's logo to the current, more modern version, which also emulated the logo of the New York State Dental Association to convey that we are part of the Tripartite.
+For it’s 70th Anniversary, the Nassau County Dental Society updated it’s logo to the current more modern version, which also emulated the logo of the New York State Dental Association to convey that we are part of the Tripartite.

-During the more than 70 years of its existence, the Nassau County Dental Society has witnessed tremendous advances in the management of oral disease, in the technology of practice, radical changes in reimbursement for services, the interjection of government into professional practices and quantum leaps in malpractice litigation.
+During the 75 years of its existence, the Nassau County Dental Society has witnessed tremendous advances in the management of oral disease, in the technology of practice, radical changes in reimbursement for services, the interjection of government into professional practices and quantum leaps in malpractice litigation.
 Still, the Society having progressed from more halcyon days to today’s pressured climate continues to fulfill its objectives as stated in its constitution – “to encourage the improvement of the health of the public, to promote the art and science of dentistry and to represent the interests of members of the profession and the public it serves.”